AkhilaMitta/assignment2-mitta/README.md

 | San Francisco | Golden Gate Bridge | 30 Min|
 | Houston | Houston's Musuem District| 20 Min|
 _ _ _
+# Quotes
+>Be yourself; everyone else is already taken. ― Oscar Wilde

+>You only live once, but if you do it right, once is enough. ― Mae West _ _ _